111 B Advanced Syllabus

 Pick up your report in the lab.
 We try to return your graded report in a timely fashion, i.e. in two weeks.
 For feed-back on presentation style, we encourage you to go through the report together with the GSI/faculty who graded it.

-All written reports are due by 11:50 pm on the due date.
+10 points will be deduced for every 10 minutes late for giving your oral report at your sign-up time.
+All written reports are due by 11:00 pm except the last one on the due date.
 Ten (10) points will be deduced for each started week past the due date.
-No report will be accepted past 11:50 pm on the due date of the last lab report, no exceptions.
+No report will be accepted past 08:00 am on the due date of the last lab report, no exceptions.
 Getting a late start on your report is no excuse for turning in the report late.

 Both the University and the 111 Lab staff take the subject of plagiarism very seriously.
 Please make sure you understand completely the following and ask questions if ever in doubt: "All data that you present in your reports must be your own.
 All written work that you submit, except for acknowledged quotations, is to be in your own words.
 Work copied from a book, webpages (including the experimental instructions), from another student's report, or from any other source without proper citation will, under University rules, earn the student a grade of 'F' for the semester, and possible disciplinary action by the Student Conduct Committee."
 Note that a proper citation requires that you mark clearly which text/illustration has been copied from as well as the source of it.
 This is most easily done by adding a note of the form "Illustration taken from Ref. [<number>] below the illustration indicating which reference this excerpt belongs to.
 In case you quote a text, put the quoted text in quotation marks and add the reference number after the text.